 Slowly… but eventually… they begin to really understand what has been happening.

-Why it took all that time.
-Why we asked so many questions about how things work.
-Why we had back-and-forth email exchanges about certain design choices.
+Why does it take all that time.
+Why do we ask so many questions about how things work.
+Why do we have back-and-forth email exchanges about certain design choices.

 They start to get it…